ujjwal-sood/Lane_finding_autonomous_cars/README.md

 # Lane_finding_autonomous_cars

+Load the images and videos from database, then implement image pre-processing steps and computer vision methods to detect the road lines which are highlighted red and augmented on the input image and videos.

-Platform Used :-   Python
+LANGUAGES USED :-   Python

+PLATFORM USED :-   JUPYTER NOTEBOOK, MS WORD

-Libraries Used :-  Numpy, cv2(OPEN CV), Matplotlib, os
+LIBRARIES USED :-  Numpy, cv2(OPEN CV), Matplotlib, os

 Steps:-
 1) Make directories data and out